We appreciate your efforts to inform and guide your campus community about the Knight-Hennessy Scholars program.

 Letter of Reference Overview

 Each applicant to the Knight-Hennessy Scholars program must obtain two reference letters.
-The recommendations are due by 1:00pm Pacific Time on September 12, 2018.
+The recommendations are due by 1:00pm Pacific Time on October 10, 2019.
 This deadline applies no matter which graduate degree the applicant is pursuing.
-Recommenders may submit reference letters even after the applicant submits her/his Knight-Hennessy Scholars application.
+The applicant may submit the Knight-Hennessy Scholars application even if the recommendations have not been submitted yet.

-Both letters of reference should come from people who know the candidate well and wants to see her/him succeed.
-Specific tips for writing and submitting letters of reference are on the Advice for Recommenders page.
+Both letters of reference should come from people who know the candidate well and who will make time to write detailed and thoughtful letters.
+We offer specific tips for writing and submitting letters of reference on the Advice for Recommenders page.

-An institution may choose to submit an institutional endorsement, as well.
-This is entirely optional and submitted at the discretion of each college/university.
-Institutional endorsements have no word limits, and are provided only after a centralized review process of candidates from your campus.
+An institution may provide an institutional endorsement, after a centralized review of applicants from your campus.
+This is entirely optional and at the discretion of each college/university.
+Institutional endorsements have no word limits.
 See the table below for more details about letters of reference and institutional endorsements.

 Whether you are coordinating a centralized endorsement process or not, we are committed to assisting you in supporting your students.

-- Review the Program Overview Welcome Packet that prospective applicants receive upon registering for a Knight-Hennessy Scholars information session.
+- Explore the Program Overview Welcome Packet that prospective applicants receive upon registering for a Knight-Hennessy Scholars information session.

 - Visit the Advice for Recommenders page for general guidance on submitting a letter of reference, including tips on formatting and technical requirements.

-- Access the Fellowship Advisor Portal to see all Knight-Hennessy Scholars applicants who attend or graduated from your institution, and, if applicable, to submit an institutional endorsement for any candidate.
-If you require access, send an email to firstname.lastname@example.org with their title, department, and reason for requesting access
+- Starting in mid-June 2019, access the Fellowship Advisor Portal to see all Knight-Hennessy Scholars applicants who attend or graduated from your institution, and, if applicable, to submit an institutional endorsement for any candidate.
+If you require access, send an email to email@example.com with their title, department, and reason for requesting access

 Letter of Reference Details